SimonRacaud/LINUX_Trojan/README.md

 # Epitech Hub - Workshop - My_Troyan 04/2021

-The goal of this project is to create a simple troyan application that allow to take discreetly the controle of a remote computer.
+The goal of this project is to create a simple Troyan application that allows to take discreetly the control of a computer remotely.

 ## Usage
 `$> cd server && make && ./my_troyan_cli`